Selphira/DUKP/Readme.md

 - A fighter dual classed to a mage kit: the Warlord.

 - A multi-class thief/necromancer kit: The Anatomist.
 (Selection on thief class)

 - A multi-class fighter/mage (elf) kit: The Bladesinger.
 (Selection on fighter class)

 - A multi-class cleric/wild mage (human) kit: The Theurgical Explorer.
 (Selection on cleric class)

+- A multi-class cleric/wild mage (human) kit: The Theurgical Explorer.
+(Selection on cleric class)